explyt/explyt-test/README.md

 ## Key features
 - AI agent for coding, testing, and debugging
-- MCP servers support
+- MCP servers support (GitLab, Jira, Confluence etc.)
+- Rules and Workflows support
-- Unit and integration tests generation for Java and Kotlin projects (with Spring)
+- Unit and integration tests generation
-- Increase test coverage
 - Test generation from execution
-- Test generation based on specification
 - Flaky tests analysis
-- Rules and Workflows

 ## Explyt helps you
+- Generate microservices from specifications
+- Migrate code to new frameworks or library versions
+- Generate documentation and code comments
+- Fix pull request review feedback
+- Refactor and optimize code
+- Fix failures using stacktraces or TMS data
+- Generate unit, integration, and end-to-end tests
-- increase line coverage
+- Increase test coverage to pass quality gate requirements
-- repair existing tests
+- Update tests after implementation changes
-- detect flaky tests
+- Detect and fix flaky tests
-- generate inline code
-- explain errors in console
-- explain code fragments

-## How does Explyt generate tests?

-Explyt is not yet another wrapper for prompts to popular LLM providers.
-The tool consists of several stages, each refining the results of the previous one.

-- The project environment and file context are collected, filtered, prioritized, and passed to the LLM model.
-This intelligent model finds the right prompt for the specific circumstance, such as Unit Test generation with JUnit 5 or Spring MockMVC tests.

-- The template is generated with a fine-tuned AI model.

-- The template is filled with mixed static and dynamic code analysis in the feedback loop.
-Static code analysis (and specifically symbolic execution) allows you to run code and find problems without actual code execution, while dynamic code analysis relies on running instrumented code.

-Our benchmarking system constantly improves the quality of generated tests.

 ## Installation and usage

 ### Installation

-Explyt 4.2 with Go support is the latest version of the plugin.
-You can download it from the page: https://explyt.ai/download
+You can download Explyt from the page: https://explyt.ai/download

-The [What's new in Explyt 4.2](https://explyt.ai/docs/explyt-test/features42) article contains a list of the new features with live demos.

 ### How to start

 - Install the plugin
-- Accept the terms of <a href="https://explyt.ai/docs/legal/policy/">User Agreement</a>
 - Start using Explyt for free
 - You can access language models either through Explyt servers (Personal plan) or by using your API keys (Community plan).